tezos/tezos-mirror/docs/whitedoc/michelson.rst

 are immutable and garbage collected.

-A Michelson program receives as input a stack containing a single pair whose first element is an input value and second element the content of a storage space.
-It must return a stack containing a single pair whose first element is a list of internal operations, and second element the new contents of the storage space.
+A Michelson program receives as input a stack containing a single pair whose first element is an input value and second element is the content of a storage space.
+It must return a stack containing a single pair whose first element is a list of internal operations, and second element is the new contents of the storage space.
 Alternatively, a Michelson program can fail, explicitly using a specific opcode, or because something went wrong that could not be caught by the type system (e.g. division by zero, gas exhaustion).